barriosjorge/gmt_docs/src/software_development/isample_example.rst

 .. _compil_config:

-The configuration files are autogenerated in the `$GMT_LOCAL/modules/ocs_isample_dcs/src/etc/conf` directory, but they need to be installed to `$GMT_LOCAL/etc/conf` in order to be used by the application.
+The configuration files are autogenerated in the `$GMT_LOCAL/modules/ocs_isample_dcs/src/etc/conf` directory, but they need to be installed to `$GMT_LOCAL/etc/conf` to be used by the application.

 To install the configuration files, execute the following commands: